ItsPriddy/FreshDeskAPI/README.md

 So in summary, it allows automatically closing out tickets that have gone stale.

-## Customizing
+## Customization

 The main sections to customize are:

 - API credentials
+- Organization's domain
 - Search query
 - Filter criteria
-- Note text
+- Private note text
-- Business logic in the functions

 This allows adapting it to your specific Freshdesk ticket workflow.